ond9/CLD_LABO/Labo03.md

 #### DELIVERABLE 1:

 .java file :
-These files contains the code of the project, this includes servlets, business logic, Data entity, Storage service, etc...
+These files contains the code of the project, this includes servlets, business logic, Data entity, Storage service (JDBC, JPA, etc. if we use this kind of BDD), etc...

 web.xml :
 Determine how URLs maps to servlets, which URLs require authentication, and other routing informations.